TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 This Website may provide certain social media features that enable you to:

-*   link from your own or certain third-party websites to certain content on this Website;
+*   link from your own or certain third-party websites to certain content on this Website.
-*   send e-mails or other communications with certain content, or links to certain content, on this Website;
+*   send e-mails or other communications with certain content, or links to certain content, on this Website.
 *   cause limited portions of content on this Website to be displayed or appear to be displayed on your own or certain third-party websites.

 You may use these features solely as they are provided by us and solely with respect to the content they are displayed with and otherwise in accordance with any additional terms and conditions we provide with respect to such features.
 Subject to the foregoing, you must not: